Management Policy

 President

-In the fiscal year ending March 31, 2023 (FY2022), our company extended its growth path with another set of monumental results.
+In the fiscal year ending March 31, 2024 (FY2023), while the sales and earnings decreased from the FY 2022 level, our company extended its growth path as shown below.

-I would like to reiterate that the results reflect the underlying strength of our line of products, technology, operational system, and our people’s professionalism.
+The results once again reflect the underlying strength of our line of products, technology, operational system, and our people’s professionalism.

-We are very pleased that we have contributed to the well-being of our communities while renewing the records across the top line and bottom line and in key financial ratios.
+We take pride in contributing to the well-being of our communities and the development of industries, while attaining high marks from the top line to the bottom line and in key financial ratios.

 経常利益グラフ